Kim Rae-won: Career

 This was followed by Gangnam Blues, a 2015 noir action film by director Yoo Ha about the seedy underbelly behind the rapid real estate development of Gangnam in the 1970s.
 Kim shed 15 kilograms to make his role as a fist-fighting gangster more realistic.
 He then made his small-screen comeback in the SBS's medical drama Doctors opposite Park Shin-hye.
 The drama topped viewership ratings and popularity charts during its 10-week broadcast.
 Following Doctors, Kim experienced a rise in popularity and commercial offers.

 In 2017, Kim starred in the crime action film The Prison alongside Han Suk-kyu, playing a former detective behind bars.
 The film became a surprise hit at the box office and received critical acclaim; and Kim was praised for his realistic execution of action scenes.
 Kim next starred in mystery thriller film RV: Resurrected Victims by Kwak Kyung-taek.
 The same year, Kim made his television comeback in fantasy romance drama Black Knight: The Man Who Guards Me.

 In September 2018, Kim was cast in the action film Long Live The King alongside Won Jin-ah, based on a webtoon of the same name.
-Kim will take the role of a mob boss who campaigns and becomes a politician.
+Kim took the role of a mob boss who campaigned and became a politician.
 In 2019, Kim was also cast in the romantic comedy film Crazy Romance alongside Snowman co-star Gong Hyo-jin.

 In July 2021, HB Entertainment's contract ended and Kim decided not to renew it.

-In 2022, Kim returns to the small screen with SBS drama The First Responders, his first terrestrial television in six years since 2016.
+In 2022, Kim returns to the small screen with the SBS drama The First Responders, his first terrestrial television in six years since 2016.
+The second season premiered in 2023.
 In April 2022, it was reported that Kim had formed the Whale Company, an entity Kim founded as a sole agency.